ircanywhere/ircanywhere/README.md

 In the future there will be instructions on how to do this and the possibility to serve the css/js files via nginx.
 I'll also be implementing a way to sticky session via nginx when the system is clustered.

+Once you're logged in you will need to connect to the default network with the `/reconnect` command.
+A help command will be added soon.

 ## Issues

 Any bugs (preferably) should be reported via the issues page on this repository, it would be ideal if a screenshot of the bug could be provided (if applicable) and any errors in the javascript console log.